TomerRon/github-superfilter/README.md

 ## Installation (browser)

-Github Superfilter is currently not available in the Firefox/Chrome extension stores, so you need to manually install the add-on.
+GitHub Superfilter is currently not available in the Firefox/Chrome extension stores, so you need to manually install the add-on.
 If there's demand for an actual release, we will publish it in the Firefox/Chrome extension stores.

 ### Building/Downloading the extension